keaneph/Gungnir/README.md

 You can also register a new account by clicking the "Register" button.

-If you are encountering the issue where it says "Run a NuGet package restore to generate this file", please follow the steps below:
+If you are encountering an issue where it says "Run a NuGet package restore to generate this file", please follow the steps below:
-- From Tools > NuGet Package Manager > Package Manager Console simply run:
+- (Based in Visual Studio) From Tools > NuGet Package Manager > Package Manager Console simply run:

 ```
 dotnet restore